 load balancer setting.

-The PROXY protocol header is typically a single line of user-readable text with the following format:
+The PROXY protocol header is typically a single line of user-readable text in the following format:

 PROXY TCP4 <client IP> <load balancing IP> <source port> <dest port>\r\n